The New York Radio Archive's Archive

 Hal Jackson dies at 97

 It's another sad day for New York radio.
-One of the nicest guys in radio, Hal Jackson, has passed away at the age of 97.
+One of the nicest guys in radio, Hal Jackson, passed away on May 23rd, 2012 at the age of 97.
 Jackson was one of the first African-American sports announcers and in 1939, he became the first minority host at Washington's WINX.

 Jackson moved to New York City in 1954 and to this day, we believe he was the only New York City DJ (and maybe the only DJ anywhere) to appear live on three different radio stations in three different timeslots: on WNJR from 4-6pm, WMCA from 8 to 10pm and on WABC midnight to 6am!
 As they say, "the hardest working man in show business."
 In 1967, he still had a show on WNJR from 1 to 6pm daily.